PsyTeachR/msc-data-skills/docs/01-intro.md

 ```
 ##
-## Joshua Wiley: ... the advantages of formal classes seem worth at least not
-## entirely dismissing.
-## Jim Lemon: Hmmm, yeah, that's about the grammatical equivalent of S4
+## Oh, gosh, this is getting whimsical.
+## R, I surmise, is a mutable tool that enables the user to do what they
+## want.
+Knapped flint for the Stone Age statistical fool, plasma arc for the
+## expert and learned savant.
+## R is a friend to all manner of men.
+The perfect companion, the servant
+## complete.
+It gently informeth the clueless and then, reveals the essence
-## classes.
+## unto the esthete.
-##    -- Joshua Wiley and Jim Lemon (in a discussion about the relative
+##    -- Jim Lemon (in a discussion about the usability of R)
-##       advantages of S3 and S4 classes)
-##       R-help (May 2011)
+##       R-help (May 2006)
 ```

 Note that we will use the convention `package::function()` and `package::object` to indicate in which add-on package a function or object resides.
 For instance, if you see `readr::read_csv()`, that refers to the function `read_csv()` in the `readr` add-on package.
 If you see a function introduced without a package name, that means it is part of the base R system and not an add-on package (depending on the context).
 Sometimes I will make this explicit by using `base` in the place of the package name; for instance, I might refer to `rnorm()` in base as `base::rnorm()`.